-Koss Corporation and its wholly-owned subsidiary (the "Company") is amending this Quarterly Report on Form 10-Q/A to include its condensed consolidated financial statements and related notes to the condensed consolidated financial statements which were not included in the Form 10-Q filed on May 17, 2010.
-The condensed consolidated financial information was not included in that filing because the Company was restating its financial information primarily to reflect adjustments relating to the unauthorized transactions previously disclosed in Form 8-K Current Reports filed on December 21 and 24, 2009 and January 4, 7, 11 and 20, 2010.
-These adjustments are more fully described in Note 2 to our restated condensed consolidated financial statements in this Form 10-Q/A and in our recently filed Annual Report on Form 10-K/A for the year ended June 30, 2009.
+Koss Corporation and its wholly-owned subsidiary (the "Company" or "Koss Corporation") is restating its previously issued condensed consolidated financial statements and related notes to the condensed consolidated financial statements primarily to reflect adjustments relating to the unauthorized transactions previously disclosed in Form 8-K Current Reports filed on December 21 and 24, 2009 and January 4, 7, 11 and 20, 2010.
+These adjustments are more fully described in Note 2 to the restated condensed consolidated financial statements in this Form 10-Q/A and in our recently filed Annual Report on Form 10-K/A for the year ended June 30, 2009.

-The Company has amended its Quarterly Report on Form 10-Q/A for the three months ended September 30, 2009 to restate previously issued financial statements.
-The Company has also amended its Quarterly Report on Form 10-Q/A for the three and six months ended December 31, 2009 to include financial information.
+The Company has also amended its Quarterly Reports on Form 10-Q/A for the three months ended December 31, 2009 and March 31, 2010 to include financial information.
 This Quarterly Report on Form 10-Q/A should be read in conjunction with those filings on Form 10-Q/A.